Currently available for £1899.00 from John Lewis

 Last but not least the Commercial 1750 benefits from a Bluetooth™ Smart wireless receiver (chest strap included) for monitoring your heart rate, adjustable tablet holder, an integrated accessory tray, a pair of 3″ stereo speakers and an input 3.5mm input jack so you can plug in pretty much any music player, and two workout fans to help keep you cool during your run.
 It’s also covered by NordicTrack’s lifetime frame, 10-year motor and 2 year on-site parts and labour warranty.

 What's not to like about this treadmill?
 Well, some may feel a little bit unhappy that an internet connection is required to access preset workouts but it's got more or less everything you'll ever need in a domestic running machine.
 If you're serious about training this is a very good choice.
 But, there is one aspect where it stumbles, and that's the price.
 The reason?
-The Proform Pro 5000 treadmill is made by the same manufacturer and has the same spec including the decline feature, but it also has a larger motor and a significantly larger 10" display, while costing a fair bit less!
-As good as the 1750 is, and it is a very good treadmill, we think you're better off getting the Proform Pro 5000 at the moment.
+The Proform Pro 5000 comes from the same factory, also features a 15% incline and -3% decline, has a larger motor, a bigger 10" screen and also comes with an iFit subscription but costs a few hundred pounds less right now!

 NordicTrack Commercial 1750 Specifications